Dimension Distortion by Right Coset Projections in the Heisenberg Group: Introduction

 The group $U(n)$ of complex unitary matrices, which may be identified as a subgroup of $O(2n)$, preserves the symplectic form $\omega$ (see \cite[Chapter 3]{Mattila2}).
 This group acts smoothly and transitively on $\Gh$, and each $R\in U(n)$ induces an isometry of $\Hn$ given by $\mathcal{R}(z,t)=(Rz,t)$.
 Therefore, for any two horizontal subgroups $\V$ and $\V'$ there is an $R_0\in U(n)$ such that $\V=\mathcal{R}_0\V'$.
 Since $U(n)$ has a unique probability Haar measure, the space $\Gh$ inherits a unique $U(n)$-invariant probability measure, which we denote by $\munm$.
-This in turn allows us to put a measure on the set of horizontal (resp.~vertical) subgroups of $\Hn$, specifically, one simply uses the measure $\munm$ by appealing to the aforementioned correspondence between horizontal (resp.~vertical) subgroups and $\Gh$.
+This in turn allows us to put a measure on the set of horizontal (resp.~vertical) subgroups of Hausdorff dimension $m$ (resp.~$2n+2-m$) in $\Hn$, specifically, one simply uses the measure $\munm$ by appealing to the aforementioned correspondence between horizontal (resp.~vertical) subgroups and $\Gh$.

-The vertical projections $\PVp^L$, together with horizontal projections, have been heavily studied\footnote{The term ``vertical projection'' is used with a different, but loosely related meaning in \cite{suomala}.} in the context of Hausdorff dimension distortion (\cite{HProj1}, \cite{Hproj2}, \cite{FasslerHovila}, \cite{THarris2}).
+The vertical projections $\PVp^L$, together with horizontal projections, have been heavily studied in the context of Hausdorff dimension distortion (\cite{HProj1}, \cite{Hproj2}, \cite{FasslerHovila}, \cite{THarris2}).
 These projections also play a pivotal role in the theory of rectifiable sets in $\Hn$ (\cite{RectifiabilityinH}).
 Here we intend to initiate the study of the projection $\PVp^R$ in the context of dimension distortion.
 Whereas the fibers of the map $\PVp^L$ are horizontal lines, the fibers of $\PVp^R$ are not horizontal.
 It is therefore not very natural to consider $\PVp^R$ as a map from $(\Hn,d_{cc})$ to $(\Vp,d_{cc}\lfloor_{\Vp})$.
-In $\He$, the maps $\PVp^R$ have already been studied in other contexts (see for instance \cite{HtoG}) where a natural metric arises on the image of $\PVp^R$.
+In $\He^1$, the maps $\PVp^R$ have already been studied in other contexts (see for instance \cite{HtoG}) where a natural metric arises on the image of $\PVp^R$.
 We study dimension distortion in the context of this, ``more natural", metric by first generalizing it to higher dimensions.
 Our main result is as follows.

 \begin{theorem} For $1 \leq m \leq n$ and any Borel set $A \subseteq \mathbb{H}^n$,

 for $\mu_{n,m}$-a.e.~$V \in G_h(n,m)$, and